kenbme/jruby-api/README.md

-Projeto com JRuby 10 e Rails 7.2
+JRuby 10 and Rails 7.2